mileskent/low-level-vault/Array.md

-A contiguous block in memory, holding many elements.
+A contiguous block in memory; a list of elements.